 The beauty of Cinque Terre in Italy is well known.
 Who doesn’t recognize those famous iconic houses edges on the cliff of a tiny bay?
 La dolce vita in its purest form.
 There are many travel guides about Cinque Terre and hiking in Cinque Terre.
 But what is it really like?
-I had many expectations and ideas what it would be like, but traveling the Cinque Terre surprised me more than anything.
+I had many expectations and ideas about what it would be like, but traveling the Cinque Terre surprised me more than anything.
 Here are 15 things NOT to expect when you travel to Cinque Terre, Italy.

 When you travel to Cinque Terre, then don’t expect to….

 #1 Be able to park your car anywhere for free

 The villages are built upon cliffs and hilltops.
 Most centers are car-free and pedestrian zones only.
 If you’re on a road trip or plan to hire a car: DON’T!
 Your car will be useless and car parking outside the villages (a steep climb uphill) is limited and very expensive.
 Think of €24 a day.

 TIP: As we had a car, and needed to park it somewhere, we opted to leave it at a free “park and ride” in La Spezia.
 We walked 5 minutes to the train station and within 6 minutes were in Riomaggiore.
 After 5 days in Cinque Terre, we were able to pick our car up again.
 Total parking costs: €0,00.
 I used this website to find free parking in La Spezia.

 #2 Hiking in Cinque Terre from village to village